With one month remaining until the workshop, we are pleased to share the latest information.

 Participation in this workshop is mandatory for all SPRING (SE) supported students.
+Please be sure to make your schedule accordingly.

 * Please note that absence will be considered a failure to fulfill the program obligations, except in cases of unavoidable and legitimate reasons (see the bottom of this page).